Leadership - Innovation - Vision - Engagement

 - Favorite place to eat in Nebraska, and name someone famous sitting at your table?
 Toast (Lincoln), with the cast of The Office

 - Favorite Movie?
 Dirty Dancing, for sure!

 Shari started with the Association Search Service in 2007 serving in the role of Consultant.
-She was promoted to Director of the Education Leadership Search Service in April of 2013.
-Shari handles recruiting quality educators, facilitating district stakeholder engagement and board work sessions.
-She is responsible for working with boards and stakeholders to identify the needs of the district and the attributes a successful superintendent candidate will possess.
-Shari is knowledgeable in Open Meetings Law and tracks all superintendent openings in Nebraska.
+She was promoted to the Director of the Education Leadership Search Service in April of 2013.
+Shari is responsible for working with boards and stakeholders to identify the needs of the district and the attributes a successful superintendent candidate will possess.
+She also recruits and advertises for quality educators for vacancies.
 In addition to her primary role with the Search Service, Shari became a Certified Gallup Strengths Coach in 2018 and assists board members and administration in identifying their Strengths and assessing how to bring out the best in leadership teams.
-She became an ODR Approved Mediator in 2021.
+In 2021, Shari became an ODR Certified Mediator.
 Shari also oversees the Board Member Awards of Achievement Program at NASB.
-Prior to joining the Search Service, Shari provided recruitment, hiring and training services to a local financial company for 13 years.
-She has her Bachelor’s degree in Administrative Resource Management as well as a Post-Baccalaureate in Education.
-Her previous work experience and educational background provide valuable experience in her role as Director of Search Service.
+Prior to joining the Search Service, Shari was employed as Chief Operating Officer in charge of staff, at a financial company.
+She has degrees in Administrative Resource Management and 7-12 Business Education.
+Her previous work experience and educational background provide valuable experience in her role as Director.
 Shari lives outside of Waverly with her husband Lynn.
-They have two boys; Nathan goes to UNO and Toby goes to Waverly High School.
+They have two boys Nathan and Toby.
 The Becker family enjoys spending time at the lake during the warm months and wishing it was warmer the rest of the months.